quianalytics/WarRoom-Frontend/PLAN.md

 - Draft recap: `lib/features/draft/ui/draft_recap_screen.dart` shows user picks with per-pick grades and an overall class grade, plus a trade history section filtered by the selected team.
 The recap screen can share or save a screenshot.
+- Recap sharing saves to the system photo gallery on mobile and uses a temp file for sharing on supported platforms.
 - Draft room: `lib/features/draft/ui/draft_room_screen.dart` composes:
   - Header with pick/clock
   - Big board list